 Where over training and weight training recovery are concerned these two topics have their own variations but are often related.

-Overtraining is usually only seen in those athletes that train intense and consistent, this type of training causes microscopic trauma, impairing the transport of blood glucose needed for cell rehabilitation...
+Overtraining is usually only seen in athletes training intensely consistent, this type of training causes microscopic trauma, impairing the transport of blood glucose needed for cell rehabilitation...

 Overtraining symptoms can be seen in different ways such as: